PatrickPrakash/PatrickPrakash/README.md

 </p>

 ---
-✨ Dev @ **Cavli Wireless** I'm experienced in designing and developing android applications.
+✨ Dev @ **Cavli Wireless** I'm experienced in designing and developing mobile and web applications.
 I have interest in quantum computing and deep learning.
 I love to try out new things everyday.